mgcarbonell/sudoku-check/README.md

 Sudoku is a number placement puzzle.
-The objective is to fill a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 sub-grids that compose the grid contains all of the digits from 1 to 9.
+The objective is to fill a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 sub-grids that compose the grid contains all of the digits from 1 to 9 (with no duplicates).

 This algorithm should check if the given grid of numbers represents a correct solution to Sudoku.